The Ultimate Guide to Contract Storage: Best Practices & CLM Benefits

 4. Contract repository software

-Contract repository software is a specialized platform designed for managing contracts.
+Contract repository software, also known as contract storage software, is a specialized platform designed for managing contracts.
 It stores contracts in a centralized digital system, offering tools for organizing, tracking, and managing contract lifecycles.

 Pros and cons of contract repository software